 Mike Tyson, Lennox Lewis, Julio Caesar Chavez Jr., Erik Morales, Ricky Hatton, Carl Frampton, Gennady Golovkin, and Oscar De La Hoya are among the more vocal critics of the idea.

 Salido added the perspective of someone who’s faced an Olympian at the professional level.
-“I think that you’re mixing different things together because allowing professionals and amateurs, and if you want a proof of that, look what happened to Lomachenko, the best amateur fighter when he fought me, a professional; it was a win for me.
+“I think that you’re mixing different things together because allowing professionals and amateurs, and if you want a proof of that, look what happened to (Ukrainian Olympic gold medalist Vasyl) Lomachenko, the best amateur fighter when he fought me, a professional; it was a win for me.
 So I think that proves right there that it shouldn’t be mixed,” said Salido.

-Manny Pacquiao indicated interest in the idea early in discussions, but now that he has successfully won his Senate election in the Philippines, it’s out of the question now if it was ever truly on the table.
-If light heavyweight Sergey Kovalev was considering it (and there’s no solid evidence of it), promoter Kathy Duva of Main Events said she wouldn’t permit it under any circumstances.
-British boxer Amir Khan could compete for his parents’ native country Pakistan; the country’s boxing official say they would welcome it.
+Manny Pacquiao indicated interest in the idea early in discussions, but after successfully winning election to the Philippines Senate, it’s out of the question now if it was ever truly on the table.
+If light heavyweight Sergey Kovalev was considering it (and there’s no solid evidence), promoter Kathy Duva of Main Events said she wouldn’t permit it under any circumstances.
+British boxer Amir Khan could compete for his parents’ native country Pakistan; the country’s boxing officials say they would welcome it.

-The last American male boxer to win an Olympic gold medal, light heavyweight Andre Ward, said in an interview prior to his March 25 bout he said the idea “definitely sparked my attention.”
+The last American male boxer to win an Olympic gold medal, light heavyweight Andre Ward, told me prior to his March 25 bout the idea “definitely sparked my attention.”
 Ward said at the time he couldn’t rule anything out.
 “You know, you’ve to get all the facts on the table.
 You’ve got to get all the details.
 I don’t have all of that right now.
 And obviously I’m preparing for a fight but I would just want to see everything and then just kind of digest it and then make a decision from there.
 But definitely interesting, very interesting,” said Ward.

 No American professionals will appear in Rio.
 Late on Thursday, USA Boxing issued a statement in response to AIBA’s decision.
 While it called the admission of professional boxers to the Olympics “inevitable,” it would not send any professionals to the Games this cycle.
 “USA Boxing’s Olympic Selection procedures, on which our amateur athletes have relied for the past two years, preclude us from making the last minute changes that would be required to invite professionals to compete.
 We believe that many other countries face similar difficulties, and in fairness to our athletes who have already been selected to fulfill their Olympic dreams, we abstained from voting for the proposed change of the eligibility rules.”